noaione/yuusha-shoukan-ln/sources/v06/chapter6.md

 [N-No, you also have a sweet tooth too, right?
 That’s why...]

-[I appreciate the sentiment,but I feel sorry for Sis Raz.]
+[I appreciate the sentiment, but I feel sorry for Sis Raz.]

 [...Ugghhh...
 No, well, it’s true that I did a bad thing to Elder Sis Raz, so I’ll get something as a souvenir for her—Unnn?]